CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagepriority.md

 | Use an enum expression | `EmailMessagePriority.NonUrgent` | `EmailMessagePriority.NonUrgent`| Expression |  |
 | Use an enum expression | `EmailMessagePriority.Urgent` | `EmailMessagePriority.Urgent`| Expression |  |

-A `EmailMessagePriority` can also be created using the Literal Editor by filling in the necessary values for the following properties:
+An `EmailMessagePriority` can also be created using the Literal Editor by selecting the desired option from the dropdown list containing the range of options.

-...
+### Convert EmailMessagePriority to Text

 ### Property Editor Support